If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Before starting your cards check out your card sizes and layers.

-Stamp the ribbon of courage and sentiment into the white centre of the oval.
+Stamp the ribbon and sentiment onto the white centre of the oval.

 This Cancer encouragement card uses a craft coloured card base.
-Layer one is cut from a sheet of designer wood grain paper.
+The top layer is cut from a sheet of patterned wood grain paper.

-Cut co-ordinating light blue patterned paper into strips and glue to layer one.
+Cut co-ordinating light blue patterned paper into strips and glue to the patterned paper

-Die cut the awareness ribbon in matching blue card.
+Add an awareness ribbon die cut in matching blue card.
 Mount onto front of card with foam pads.

 Add a small punched heart as the final embellishment.